 - In the DBB valve, the downstream seat pushes away from the valve once the body cavity pressure is higher than the downstream pressure, allowing fluid to flow downstream past the closed valve.
 In the DIB valve the downstream seat seals and prevents the upstream pressure from reaching the downstream piping.

-Blow-Out Proof Stem Design
+Blow-Out Proof Stem Design Feature of Ball Valve

-- When the valve is in the open/closed position, the pressure is always acting upon the bottom of the stem, trying to push the stem up.
+- When the ball valve is in the open/closed position, the pressure is always acting upon the bottom of the stem, trying to push the stem up.

 - The stem is sealed by o-rings and graphite packing rings.